CanBaycay/UnityAcceleratorDocker/README.md

 # Setup Option 1: Absolutely Easy Setup

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-- Download and place these files into a directory and keep them there as long as you use Accelerator.
+- Download and place these files into a configuration directory and keep them there as long as you use Accelerator.
 - Install Accelerator.
   - Windows: Double click `Install.bat`.
-  - Others: Open terminal, go to the directory, run: `docker-compose up -d`
+  - Others: Open terminal.
+Go to the configuration directory.
+Run: `docker-compose up -d`
 - Open a Unity project.
 Go to `Preferences` and then `Cache Server` tab.
 - Set Cache Server Default Mode to `Enabled` and enter Default IP Adress:
   - For working locally, enter `localhost:10080`